 Corporations embraced the annual performance review model for a long time.
 However, annual reviews have demonstrated serious drawbacks in practice, causing organizations to modify the process or abandon it altogether.

 - Annual performance reviews look backward.
 Annual reviews look back over one year to determine merit pay, but it is difficult for managers and employees to remember details from long ago.
 There is often little correlation between what occurred a year ago and what is needed to improve performance going forward.

 - Managers dislike both the process and the paperwork.
 Survey after survey has revealed that managers can’t stand the performance review process.
 It is time consuming, full of paperwork, and often frustrating as managers attempt to reconcile review scores with salary budgets.

 - Younger employees prefer more frequent feedback.
 Millennials in particular, crave positive recognition in the moment and regular, timely feedback that helps them develop professionally.

 What is next for performance management?

-Performance reviews will continue to be a fixture of organisations, but in the future, they won’t be annual reviews, won’t include rankings, and they may not be so focused on numeric scores.
+Performance reviews will continue to be a fixture of organizations, but in the future, they won’t be annual reviews, won’t include rankings, and they may not be so focused on numeric scores.
 HR researcher, Josh Bersin, suggests conducting more regular conversations about performance and development in order to focus on what is needed in the present and future, rather than the past.
-Bersin estimates approximately 70% of multinational organisations are adopting this model of performance management.
+Bersin estimates approximately 70% of multinational organizations are adopting this model of performance management.

 According to Bersin, the next generation of performance review will include: